RagnarB83/ash-documentation/docs/Highlevel_CC_CBS_workflows.rst

 Here the Douglas-Kroll-Hess scalar relativistic Hamiltonian is used and this requires one to choose a basis-set family that has been recontracted for DKH Hamiltonians.
-We could choose to use the 'cc-dk' but here we utilize the 'cc-CV-dk' family that in addition to being DKH-recontracted, features additional basis-functions typically used to describe core-valence correlation.
-The frozen-core approximation is still in use here, meaning that the extra basis functions instead serve to improve the valence-electron correlation problem instead.
+We could choose to use the 'cc-dk' but here we utilize the 'cc-CV_3dTM-cc_L' family that in addition to being DKH-recontracted, features additional basis-functions typically used to describe core-valence correlation on Fe (cc-pwCVnZ-DK) while cc-pVnZ-DK is used on C and H.

 https://pubs.acs.org/doi/abs/10.1021/acs.jctc.9b01109